 The Department purchases fuel in bulk at a reduced rate.
 This helps reduce the amount of funding requested.
 Fuel consumption used to perform MCSAP activities will be tracked by the Department and billed to the grant.
 Each vehicle that was purchased with MCSAP funds is assigned a fuel card and all fuel purchases specific to that vehicle are billed to the grant.
 An itemized billing is provided every other month with fuel charges for MCSAP purchased vehicles listed.
-The average monthly MCSAP 2020 fuel cost was \$18,100.
-A monthly \$18,100 average cost x 12 months was budgeted for FY2021.
-Total = \$217,200.
+An estimated monthly \$12,500 average cost x 12 months was budgeted for FY2022.Total = \$150,000.

 MCSAP vehicles will be maintained and repaired by the Department's Fleet Service Section.
 All vehicles will be maintained per the manufacturers recommended services schedule.
 An itemized billing is provided every other month with maintenance charges for MCSAP purchased vehicles listed.
-The average monthly cost for vehicle maintenance for FY2020, is \$13,762.
-A monthly \$13,762 average cost x 12 months was budgeted for FY2021.Total = \$165,144.
-The Department currently has twenty-four (24) MCSAP funded vehicles over or approaching mileage 135,630 miles.
-Fleet has indicated that as the vehicle mileage surpasses 120,000 miles, large expenses become necessary.
-In response to this anticipated cost increase the Department estimates a 30% increase in maintenance cost is needed.
-Based on the average cost for \$165,144, the 30% increase will be \$49,543 bringing the total cost for repair and maintenance to \$214,687.
+An estimated monthly \$13,085.56 average cost x 12 months was budgeted for FY2022.Total = \$157,026.72.

-The Department is requesting \$69,804 for communication expenses.
-These expenses include;

-\$32,904 for mobile phones for roadside inspectors (CMV troopers, sergeants, captains)

-\$36,900 for air cards for transmitting inspections to SAFER and accessing FMCSA Portal (CMV troopers, sergeants, captain)
+The Department is requesting \$40,000 for communication expenses.
+These expenses include; \$20,000 for mobile phones for roadside inspectors (CMV troopers, sergeants, captains) \$20,000 for air cards for transmitting inspections to SAFER and accessing FMCSA Portal (CMV troopers, sergeants, captain)